erg-lang/erg/doc/EN/tools/pack.md

 Packages can be published with the `publish` subcommand.
 Publishing requires a GitHub account.
 Packages are registered with `(owner_name)/(package_name)` by default.
 If you meet certain conditions (number of downloads, frequency of maintenance, etc.), you can apply to register an alias that omits the owner name.
 Note that package names are case-insensitive and delimiters such as `_` and `-` are not distinguished.

+Packages are stored in the registry to ensure reproducibility.
+Note that basically, once uploaded, the contents cannot be changed or deleted.
+Updating can be accomplished only by publishing a new version.